thirdtank/adrs.cloud/design-issues.md

 # Design Issues

+## Testing Components and Pages

+Need better support for html parsing and whatnot

 ## End-to-End Testing

 My spike works, but it's not that great.
 It doesn't seem to really address the issues faced by other tools.